brikrey67/js-ajax/readme.md

   console.log(response)
   // Here is where you place code for DOM manipulation or anything else you'd like to do with the response }).fail(() => {
-  console.log("Ajax request fails!")
+  console.log('Ajax request fails!')
 }).always(() => {
-  console.log("This always happens regardless of successful ajax request or not.")
+  console.log('This always happens regardless of successful ajax request or not.')
 })
 ```